OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/sia/cps.md

 ---
 title: cps
-description: A docusaurus documentation page detailing the usage of the 'cps' and 'cps_chart' functions within the OpenBB marketing terminal.
+description: "A docusaurus documentation page detailing the usage of the 'cps' and" 'cps_chart' functions within the OpenBB marketing terminal.
 The functions pertain to the analysis of companies per sector in a specific country and market cap
 keywords: